laravel/docs/structure.md

 The "meat" of your application lives in the `app` directory.
 By default, this directory is namespaced under `App` and is autoloaded by Composer using the [PSR-4 autoloading standard](http://www.php-fig.org/psr/psr-4/). **You may change this namespace using the `app:name` Artisan command**.

 The `app` directory ships with a variety of additional directories such as `Console`, `Http`, and `Providers`.
 Think of the `Console` and `Http` directories as providing an API into the "core" of your application.
-The HTTP protocol and CLI are both mechanisms to interact with your application, but do not actually contain application logic.
+The HTTP protocol and CLI are both mechanisms to interact with your application but do not actually contain application logic.
 In other words, they are simply two ways of issuing commands to your application.
 The `Console` directory contains all of your Artisan commands, while the `Http` directory contains your controllers, filters, and requests.

 The `Jobs` directory, of course, houses the [queueable jobs](/docs/{{version}}/queues) for your application.
 Jobs may be queued by your application, as well as be run synchronously within the current request lifecycle.